Neuroscientist, Columbia University

 James Côté is a professor at the University of Western Ontario and the co-author of Ivory Tower Blues: A University System in Crisis.
 He has published numerous journal articles on student experiences with higher education.
 His research interests include the sociology of youth and the social psychology of identity.

-PSI Fellow, Perimeter Institute
+Lecturer, Perimeter Institute

 Dr Croke is a post-doctoral researcher at Perimeter Institute.
 She is interested in both theoretical and experimental aspects of quantum information processing, as well as quantum optics.
 She received her PhD from the University of Strathclyde in 2007.